 E. THE MINISTRY OF MILLENNIAL SAINTS

 After Christ’s Second Coming, God’s people will no longer minister to kings for they will become kings themselves (cf. 2 Timothy 2:12; Revelation 5:10, 20:4, 6).
 Those who have been redeemed will be given the privilege to rule on earth.
 When Christ returns and His kingdom has come, He will grant believers the governing positions similar to those who hold them today.
 Believers will then rule with perfection under the authority of the King of kings (1 Timothy 6:15).
 The perfect political leadership by Christ and His called-out ones is a characteristic lacking in all the prior political leaders in today’s fallen world (cf. Genesis 3).
 Praise God for the future day!

 The type of ministry will change—from one of pursuing to one of being—but God’s keen interest in governmental leaders will nonetheless remain intact even during the millennial kingdom.

 V. ENGAGING THE MANDATE

-The Great Commission includes a specific, and I believe strategic element of emphasis in reaching political leaders throughout the world with the Gospel of Jesus Christ.
+The Great Commission includes a specific, and I believe strategic element of emphasis of reaching political leaders throughout the world with the gospel of Jesus Christ.
 This insight becomes quite evident and important from the passages examined in this study.
 Capitol Ministries is a missional response to this mandate.
 We welcome your partnership in this God-specified calling!
 Are you pursuing what is foremost important—protos—relative to the fulfillment of the Great Commission?